dewi-alliance/hotspot-manufacturers/template.md

 <b>If you do not provide contact information and/or if the company website does not work, we will not review your proposal and the HIP19 application will be automatically denied.</b>
 * Contact Email (a company email is required) -
 * Company Website (required) -
-* Hotspot sales Website -
+* Hotspot Sales Website -
 * Twitter -
 * Facebook -
 * Discord -